-All concrete is HARD if you fall and hit the back of your head on it whether it is 2,500 PSI in your home or 8,000 PSI on a bridge or military installation!
-But, In the construction world where a lot of us live it is oftentimes critical to have and know the properties of concrete so we can select the correct tooling.
-One important property to know is how hard the concrete is.
-This is referred to as its PSI or compression strength in pounds per square inch, this information is critical in helping you know if it is acceptable for the project it is to be used on.
-Or, if your cutting or grinding concrete you need to know the PSI so you can select the correct diamond matrix to be used.
+All concrete is HARD if you fall and hit the back of your head on it, whether it is 2,500 PSI in your home or 8,000 PSI on a bridge or military installation!
+But, In the construction world, where a lot of us live, it is often critical to know the properties of concrete so we can select the correct tooling.
+One of these important properties is HARDNESS.
+This is referred to as its PSI or compression strength measured in pounds per square inch.
+This information is critical in determining if it is acceptable for the project it is to be used on.
+Or, if you are cutting or grinding concrete you need to know the PSI so you can select the correct diamond matrix to be used.

 Just a little FYI here, we in the USA use PSI when determining concrete hardness, it is an Imperial measurement, pounds per square inch.
 But most of the rest of the world uses a metric rating known as MPa or Megapascals (whatever the heck a Megapascal is, I looked it up and my eyes just kinda glazed over, something to do with a Newton being a measurement of force and pushing a gram of matter at a certain velocity, stuff like that….I’m sticking with PSI!)